 The public cloud is one of the hottest trends in the entire IT space today and has been for many years.
-Cloud offerings such as AWS, Azure and Google cloud have made it “in vogue” for many companies to get into.
+Cloud offerings such as AWS, Azure and Google cloud have made it “en vogue” for many companies to get into.
 Many times, board members will think they are missing out, if their company isn’t using the public cloud and jump into it without really understanding it.
 Once they learn more, they are surprised by what they find.
 As an MSP provider, servicing public clouds like AWS and Azure, we see this almost weekly.
 So, to help you avoid the surprise factor after digging in, here are 5 public cloud myths you should know:

-The AWS/Azure public cloud “pay by the drink model” was a huge change from the “pay for all of your resources regardless of what you use model” that existed with hosting providers then and now.
+The AWS/Azure public cloud “pay-by-the-drink-model” was a huge change from the “pay for all of your resources regardless of what you use model” that existed with hosting providers then and now.
 The assumption is that this model automatically means it will be cheaper.
 A couple of scenarios change that logic very quickly.
 First, many times High Availability (HA) environments usually come out cheaper with a hosting provider rather than a public cloud option.
 When you start adding multiple regions and transferring data across them on top of the overall environment structure needed for HA, it can get much more expensive in the public cloud.
 Why?
 There are 2 main areas that people get surprised with when it comes to most public cloud pricing: data out transfer costs and dedicated resource costs.
 Since both play into an HA, it can get very expensive quickly in the public cloud.
 Companies with applications or site with huge databases churning large amounts of data on a regular basis.
 Many companies in this scenario that initially went to the public cloud have gone back to baremetal/dedicated resources in a managed cloud where the spend is far more reasonable and fully consistent.

 Myth #2: Everything Should go to the Public Cloud –